-The multiplexer can operate in three different modes: Server, Hub and Automatic.
+The multiplexer can operate in four different modes: Server, Hub, Automatic and AIS.
 Basically, these modes determine which NMEA data is available on NMEA Out2.

-Server mode: In this mode, the combination of computer and multiplexer acts as an NMEA server.
-Incoming NMEA data from NMEA In1 to In4 is sent to the computer and NMEA Out1.
+Server mode: In this mode, the combination of computer and

+multiplexer acts as an NMEA server.
+Incoming NMEA data from NMEA In1 to In4 is sent to computer and NMEA Out1.
 NMEA Out2 only outputs data received from the computer.

 Hub mode: In Hub mode, the multiplexer acts as a hub where all NMEA data comes together and is sent out again.
-All incoming NMEA data, from NMEA In1 to In4 and the computer, is available on NMEA Out2.
-This mode has one limitation: since the NMEA data is sent to the RS-232 port and NMEA Out2, the total throughput is limited by the speed of NMEA Out2, which is fixed to 4800 baud.
-Even when a higher baud rate is selected for the RS-232 port, the throughput will be 480 characters per second, the same as on NMEA Out2.
+All incoming NMEA data from NMEA In1 to In4 and the computer is available on NMEA Out2.

+This mode has one limitation: since the NMEA data is sent to multiple outputs on the multiplexer, the total throughput is limited by the speed of the slowest output:

+NMEA Out2, which is fixed to 4800 baud.
+This may cause buffer overflows.

+Auto mode:

-Auto mode: When Auto mode is selected, the multiplexer automatically switches between Huband Server mode, depending on the presence of computer generated data.
-When the computer sends NMEA data to the multiplexer (on the RS-232 interface), the multiplexer switches to Server mode.
-When no data is received on the RS-232 interface for more than 10 seconds, the multiplexer will switch to Hub mode.
+When Auto mode is selected, the multiplexer automatically switches between Huband Server mode, depending on the presence of computer generated data.
+When the multiplexer receives NMEA data from the computer, it switches to Server mode.
+When no data is received from the computer for more than 10 seconds, the multiplexer will switch to Hub mode.